mrsn/simple-logging-pipeline/README.md

 ## Security

   Note that this is only an example.
-Credentials in the data_bags are only creating for this example.
+Credentials in the data_bags are only created for this example.
 Don't use them in production, they are anyway only valid for 192.168.33.50 !

 ## TODOs (Scaling up/out)